dhthwy/r/README.md

 # r

+"you remind me of a friend of someone i know.

+shes always talking about her STDs.

+always talking about her vagina and asshole swollen snd bleeding from having a bunch of guys fuck her for a few dolla.

+You're the exact same.

+God damn filthy skank.

+Betcha you were so disappointed when i didnt let you scam me again huh.

+Simply a well rounded disgusting individual arnt you?

+Shame the only thing you have going for you are those well-used holes.
+"

 "No one likes a liar, skank.
 Should've learned by now."

 "probably getting fucked by them right now. almost everyday. a meeting. yes thats what its called."